This short tutorial describes the main steps to get a practical example of Dispa-SET running.

 Dispa-SET runs are defined in dedicated excel configuration files stored in the “ConfigFiles” folder.
 The configuration file “ConfigTest.xlsx” is provided for testing purposes.
 It generates a 10-days optimisation using data relative a fictitious power system composed of two zones Z1 and Z2.

-From the command line, specify the configuration file to be used as an argument, the solver (Pyomo or GAMS) and the actions to be performed.
+From the command line, specify the configuration file to be used as an argument and the actions to be performed.
 Within the “Dispa-SET” folder, run:

 1.3.
 Check the simulation environment¶